rich0896/picsmasher/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
+Wanna add your own effect, or something else entirely> We welcome contributions from the community!
 Please check out our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ## 📄 License